 1. Boil down leavings

-My partner and I keep a bag in the freezer for vegetable and fruit scraps — carrot and radish tops, pea pods, onion skins, apple cores, sweet-potato peelings, et al. — plus chicken and pork chop bones.
+My partner and I keep a bag in the freezer for vegetable and fruit scraps — such as carrot and radish tops, pea pods, onion skins, apple cores, sweet-potato peelings — plus chicken and pork chop bones.

 Next to it is a container that holds the liquid used to boil potatoes or other vegetables.